 Commission a Portrait Artist

-For over sixteen years (formerly from Walton & Bury St.) we've provided a service to help people commission a portrait and other bespoke works of art.
+For over eighteen years (formerly from Walton & Bury St.) we've provided a service to help people commission a portrait and other bespoke works of art.
 We have stayed at the top through:

 - Representing the best and most consistent portrait artists